servaland/serva/readme.md

 ### Routes

-All routes live instead the `routes` directory.
+All routes live inside the `routes` directory.
 They are a mirrored representation of your app's endpoints.
 Lets look at an example directory of the Serva package.

 ```